o1-labs/proof-systems/book/src/pickles/accumulation.md

 - [Recursive Proof Composition without a Trusted Setup (Halo)](https://eprint.iacr.org/2019/1021.pdf) by Sean Bowe, Jack Grigg and Daira Hopwood.

 This page describes the most relevant parts of these papers and how it is implemented in Pickles/Kimchi.
-It is not meant to document the low-level details of the code in Pickles, but to describe what the code aims to do.
+It is not meant to document the low-level details of the code in Pickles, but to describe what the code aims to do, allowing someone reviewing / working on this part of the codebase to gain context.

-## The Goal of Accumulation

 ## Interactive Reductions Between Relations

-The easiest way to understand accumulation is as a set of interactive reductions between relations.
+The easiest way to understand "accumulation" is as a set of interactive reductions between relations.

 An interactive reduction $\relation \to \relation'$ proceeds as follows:

 - The prover/verifier starts with some statement $\statement$, the prover additionally holds $\witness$.